NYC Women’s Fund FAQ

 No. We ask that short work samples be uploaded directly into the application.

-I am working on a web series and have completed some episodes, and am seeking funding to make additional episodes, can I provide work samples from the existing episodes?
+I am working on a web series and have completed some episodes, and am seeking funding to make additional episodes, can I provide Work Samples from the existing episodes?

 Yes, but please note that principal photography must be completed on all in-progress episodes.
-Please also explain the synopsis and direction for any new episodes and how they will build on or differ from those submitted.
+Please also explain the synopsis and direction for any new episodes and how they build on or differ from those submitted.

 Can I apply for distribution and festival fees?